SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 > <sup style="font-weight:bold;">14</sup> What good is it, my brothers, if **someone** says he has faith but does not have works? <span style="font-weight:bold;color:GoldenRod;">Can that faith <span style="font-size:1.2em;color:Gold;">save him</span>?</span> <sup style="font-weight:bold;">15</sup> If a brother or sister is poorly clothed and lacking in daily food, <sup style="font-weight:bold;">16</sup> and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what good is that? <sup style="font-weight:bold;">17</sup> So also <span style="font-weight:bold;color:GoldenRod;">faith by itself, if it does not have works, <span style="font-size:1.2em;color:Gold;">is dead</span></span>. &mdash; James 2:14-17 ESV

 Understanding James 2:24 is the difference between having sound doctrine, being legalist, or being antinomian.
+[Sproul](https://youtu.be/-HMb9YjRq8Q?si=jId5EfSDUTEhMmMS&t=71) actually explains this really well.

 > <sup style="font-weight:bold;">20</sup> Do you want to be shown, you foolish person, that faith apart from works is useless? ... <sup style="font-weight:bold;">24</sup> <span style="font-weight:bold;color:OrangeRed;">You see that a person is justified by works and <span style="font-size:1.2em;color:Red">not by faith alone</span>.</span> ... <sup style="font-weight:bold;">26</sup> For as the body apart from the spirit is dead, so also <span style="font-weight:bold;color:GoldenRod;">faith apart from works <span style="font-size:1.2em;color:Gold;">is dead</span></span>. &mdash; James 2:20,24,26 ESV